 On January 18, 2019, Universal Pictures will release Glass and complete a trilogy nearly two decades in the making.
-M. Night Shyamalan wrote and directed the film, and fans can hardly wait to find out how it finishes the story set up in 2016's Split and 2000's Unbreakable.
-Audiences consider Split and Unbreakable two of the best M. Night Shyamalan films—right below The Sixth Sense, that is—so fans have high expectations for its sequel.
+M. Night Shyamalan wrote and directed the film, and fans can hardly wait to discover how it finishes the story set up in 2000's Unbreakable and 2016's Split.
+Audiences consider Split and Unbreakable two of the best M. Night Shyamalan films - right below The Sixth Sense, of course - so expectations remain high for the sequel.

 Glass stars Bruce Willis, Samuel L. Jackson, and James McAvoy.
 Their characters will cross paths in an institution under the care of psychiatrist Dr. Ellie Staple, played by Sarah Paulson.
-Dr. Staple oversees patients who experience delusions of grandeur, specifically those who believe they have superpowers.
-The film's trailer, released at the 2018 San Diego Comic-Con, revealed some details about the new thriller, but both comic book and horror fans are chomping at the bit to know more.
+Dr. Staple oversees patients who experience delusions of grandeur, specifically believing they possess superpowers.
+The film's trailer, released at 2018's San Diego Comic-Con, revealed some details about the new thriller, but both comic book and horror fans are chomping at the bit to know more.

 Universal Released The First Trailer At Comic-Con

 The official trailer for Glass premiered on July 20, 2018, at San Diego Comic-Con.
 Leading up to the trailer, Universal Pictures released three teaser videos, each focusing on a central character from the trilogy.